lfsjesus/Breast-Cancer-AI/README.md

 ## Running the project

-To run the project you can open the file `breast_cancer.ipynb` in Jupyter Notebook or in a IDE that supports Jupyter Notebooks (e.g. Visual Studio Code).
+To run the project you can open the file `breast_cancer.ipynb` (`src` directory) in Jupyter Notebook or in a IDE that supports Jupyter Notebooks (e.g. Visual Studio Code).
+Then, you just need to run all the cells in the notebook.